dicarlolab/mkturk/public/readme.md

 RewardStage: RewardStage=0 rewards for successful fixtion and skips the choice phase of task.
 RewardStage=1 rewards for selecting the correct choice.

 SampleGridIndex: Index on grid where sample image appears.
 SampleGridIndex=4 centers the image on a 3x3 grid, where ngridpoints=3

+SamplingStrategy: Determines how sample images are drawn: uniform_with_replacement, uniform_without_replacement, sequential

 SampleOFF: Duration in milliseconds that a gray screen is presented after the sample image before the response screen.
 This implements the delay in a DMS task.
 SampleOFF=0, leads to no delay